“Travel makes one modest. You see what a tiny place you occupy in the world.”

 Photo Courtesy of Six Senses Con Dao

-Hotels, worldwide, have adopted “green” initiatives.
+Hotels, worldwide, have adopted “green” initiatives as well as measures that guarantee eco-friendly behavior followed by tourists.
 Many go way beyond installing LED light bulbs and giving guests the option of reusing their towels.

 - The Brando, Tetiaroa, French Polynesia